 Actions we have taken to date

 We want EU and EEA citizens and their families to continue to make their lives here in Scotland.
-We have set out our position in Scotland's Place in Europe and in Scotland's Place in Europe: People, Jobs and Investment, Both make it clear that we believe the UK should remain in the European Single Market and continue to benefit from the free movement of people.
+We have set out our position in Scotland's Place in Europe, in Scotland's Place in Europe: People, Jobs and Investment, and in Scotland's Place in Europe: Our Way Forward.
+All three publications make it clear that we believe the UK should remain in the European Single Market and continue to benefit from the free movement of people.

 The First Minister, in her open letter to EU citizens immediately after the referendum, called on the UK Government to provide assurances that those living here would have their rights protected and to make it clear that Scotland remains a stable and open place to live, study, work and do business.